rmosolgo/batmanjs.github.io/docs/models.md

 ### Encoders

 Persisted model attributes are defined with _encoders_.
-These are directives that tell batman.js to load certain keys and parse them in a certain way.
+These are directives that tell batman.js to load certain keys from serialized data.

-To simply encode and decode an attribute from JSON, pass one or more attribute names to `@encode`:
+To encode and decode an attribute without transformation, pass one or more attribute names to `@encode`:

 {% highlight coffeescript %}
 class MyApp.Product extends Batman.Model